Minister of State at the Department of the Taoiseach: Attendance at Government meetings

 The Chief Whip is a Minister of State who attends Government meetings, but does not have a vote.
 The title is sometimes given as "Minister of State, attending Government".
-Other Ministers of state with the title "Minister of State, attending Government" are commonly known as Super Junior Ministers.
+Other Ministers of state with the title "Minister of State, attending Government" are commonly known as super junior ministers.

 Preparation of weekly brief for Taoiseach on legislation in preparation

-Before each Dáil Session letters are sent to all Ministers to see what legislation or other business their Department expects to place before the Dáil.
+Before each Dáil Session letters are sent to all Ministers to see what legislation or other business their department expects to place before the Dáil.
 A weekly report on what stage Bills are at is given to the Taoiseach.
 During the Order of Business the Taoiseach is often queried about what legislation is promised.
 The weekly report shows what Bills are promised and gives an expected date of publication of the Bill.

 Scheduling and monitoring of Dáil business

-Once a Bill has been published and is placed on the Dáil Order Paper the staff in the Whip's Office keep in touch with Minister's Private Secretaries about when they wish to have their bill taken in the Dáil - sometimes the Whip's Office have to insist that a Bill is taken on a certain day, particularly when there is not much business for the House.
+Once a bill has been published and is placed on the Dáil Order Paper the staff in the Whip's office keep in touch with Minister's Private Secretaries about when they wish to have their bill taken in the Dáil - sometimes the Whip's office have to insist that a bill is taken on a certain day, particularly when there is not much business for the House.
 Every Wednesday the Private Secretary prepares an agenda (called a schedule - see example) for each sitting day of the following week.
-This is discussed at a meeting of the Dáil Business Committee, which includes the Whips of the major parties, including the government (Fine Gael) chief whip; Fianna Fáil whip Michael Moynihan; Sinn Féin whip Aengus Ó Snodaigh and Labour Party whip Brendan Ryan.
+This is discussed at a meeting of the Dáil Business Committee, which includes the whips of the major parties, including the government (Fianna Fáil) chief whip; Fine Gael whip; Sinn Féin whip and Labour Party whip.